Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Conclusion

 \section{Conclusion}

-We propose a time and space adaptive algorithm for the numerical approximation of the Landau--Lifshitz--Gilbert equation.
-Under certain regularity assumptions on the exact solutions, we show that the numerical approximation satisfies an energy inequality similar to that of the exact solution.
-Numerical experiments demonstrate the advantages of the adaptive algorithms over uniform approaches such as increased convergence speed (Example~\ref{SSEC:example1}) or increased stability (Example~\ref{SSEC:example3}).
-Many interesting theoretical questions still remain open for future research: Is the error estimator an upper bound for the error?
-Does the adaptive algorithm converge towards the exact solution?
-Does the energy inequality (Theorem~\ref{THM:energy}) hold under reduced regularity assumptions?
+We propose a time- and space-adaptive algorithm for the numerical approximation of the Landau--Lifshitz--Gilbert equation.
+Under certain regularity assumptions on the exact solutions, we show that the numerical approximation satisfies an energy bound similarly to that of the exact solution.
+Numerical experiments demonstrate the advantages of adaptive algorithms over uniform approaches, such as increased convergence speed (Example~\ref{SSEC:example1}) or increased stability (Example~\ref{SSEC:example3}).
+Many interesting theoretical questions remain open for future research.
+Is the error estimator an upper bound for the error?
+Does the adaptive algorithm converge towards the exact solution and, if yes, with optimal rate (see optimal rates for adaptive time-stepping in~\cite{F:2022})?
+Does the energy bound (Theorem~\ref{THM:stability}) hold under reduced regularity assumptions?